corneliusweig/ketall/README.md

 Binaries will be placed in the current directory.

 ## Future
-- Currently, `ketall` requires the rights to list all server resources, which is quite unrealistic for non-admins.
-Instead, `ketall` should show all resources that can be accessed.

-- additional arguments should be used to filter the result set
+- additional arguments could be used to filter the result set

 - need to verify that this works for CRD